SidArora01/Currency-Convert-Sem2-AT1/README.md

 - Data is refreshed everyday at 1600 CET (12 AM AEST (Syd))

 ### Challenges
-- Integration of external APIs and error handling
+- Integration of external APIs and error handling.
-- Integrating raw data into the application to display a more user friendly output
+- Integrating raw data into the application to display it in a more user friendly output.
 - Frankfurter being an open source API can lead to a lack of technical support and potential compatibility issues in the future.
+- Designing a smooth user interface to make it easy to use for casual users as well as detailed one for more professional users.

 ### Future Features
 - More information in the form of trend visualisations
-- Realtime data updates for an extremely accurate conversion
+- Realtime data updates for an extremely accurate conversion.
-- A profile based system where users can save and bookmark their favourite currencies
+- A profile based system where users can save and bookmark their favourite currencies.
-- More diverse currency options to accomodate a wider user base
+- More diverse currency options to accomodate a wider user base.

 ## How to Setup